The Survivor (Herbert novel)

 The Survivor is a British horror novel written by James Herbert and published by the New English Library in 1976.
 It is the third novel by Herbert, and the second not part of a wider series.
-It was the basis of the 1981 movie of the same name, starring Robert Powell and Jenny Agutter.
+It was the basis of the 1981 film of the same name, starring Robert Powell and Jenny Agutter.
 Herbert described the movie as "terrible ... absolute rubbish."